ecarlstrom/discordbot/README.md

 - First mention goes to `!help`, which provides all the information in this section in an easy-to-read embed format.
 In the future this will also provide aliases and abbreviations for commands, e.g. `!vol` working in the same way that the full `!volume` command does.

+- The `!ping` command pings the Discord server and relays the time elapsed with a standard "ping/pong" feedback format.

 - The `ascii <text>` command returns the input text in ASCII format.
 Capabilities are currently being expanded and will hopefully handle a wider variety of inputs in the future.

 ### Weather